hong-chen/notes/libRadtran.md

 </pre>

 #### *Notes*

+- The `nccmp` might not work but won't affect the libRadtran installation.

 - If Anaconda is installed, remove it from `PATH` (simply comment out related lines in `.bash_profile`) before installation;